normanmunge/testing-ci-cd-demo/README.md

 Tools used for testing are:

-1. Jest - Test runner and assertion library to execute tests and summarize the results in the terminal.
+1. <a href="https://jestjs.io/" target="_blank">Jest</a> - Test runner and assertion library to execute tests and summarize the results in the terminal.
+If you've bootstrapped your app through create-react-app then it automatically sets up jest.
+If not, you need to install jest.
    To install jest:
    npm install --save-dev jest (NPM Pakcage Manager) yarn install --save-dev jest (Yarn Package Manager)

-2. React Testing Library.
+2. <a href="https://testing-library.com/docs/" target="_blank">React Testing Library.</a> - A light-weight solution for testing web pages by querying and interacting with DOM nodes (whether simulated with JSDOM/Jest or in the browser).
 Since this project was set up using React's creat-react-app.
 We're all set for writing tests otherwise, you need to install the library:

    npm install --save-dev @testing-library/react